Open-Data-Product-Initiative/v4.1/source/index.html.md

 If you see something missing, described inaccurately or plain wrong, or you want to comment the specification, [raise an issue in Github](https://github.com/Open-Data-Product-Initiative/v4.1/issues)

-Be part of the ODPS community!
-Share your challenges and shape the future of data products on our [Discord](https://discord.gg/3EjQf3CD46)

 ## Documentation structure

 **LEFT COLUMN: Navigation**